tailcallhq/zio-compose/README.md

 val program: Any ~> Int = user >>> age
 ```

-Here above we create a user using `constant` and then using the derived lens we create a Lambda from `User ~> Int`.
+Here we create a user using `constant` and then using the derived lens we create a Lambda from `User ~> Int`.
 We compose the two lambdas together using the `>>>` operator (alias to `pipe`).
-The final program is a type-safe, serializable function that can take in anything and produce an integer.
+The final program is a type-safe, serializable function that can take anything and produce an integer.

 Now let's look at an example where we are updating a field using lenses in the User type -